Konaya245/webappsec-enhance/README.md

 	|   | Email passed in session to mark as logged in in line 20	|
 	|   | Cryptographically generated sessionid in line 22 - 27	|
 	|   | Anti-CSRF token generated in line 29 - 38	|
-The token is generated using HMAC (Hash-based Message Authentication Code), recommended by OWASP, with the secret key located in the .env file.
+The Anti-CSRF token is generated using HMAC (Hash-based Message Authentication Code), recommended by OWASP, with the secret key located in the .env file.

 3. Added functionality to menu, order and review pages